sir-dunxalot/ember-easy-form-extensions/README.md

 ## Overview

-Given that `ember-easy-form-extensions` comes prepackaged with `ember-easy-form` and `ember-validations`, you can now build awesome forms and handle the subsequent submission events just as easily as easy form makes writing your templates:
+Given that `ember-easy-form-extensions` comes prepackaged with `ember-easy-form` and `ember-validations`, you can now build awesome forms and handle the subsequent submission events just as easily as easy form makes writing your templates.

+**The below code works out of the box but is also very customizable and extendible**

 ```hbs
 {{!--app-name/templates/posts/new.hbs--}}